-We even shot a video of the test showing you what we did and present the results and discussed it in the Microgreens Podcast too!
+We even shot a video of the test showing you what we did and presented the results, and discussed it in the Microgreens Podcast too!

 Spoiler Alert: We were shocked!

-But first, let's go over the reasons that reusing microgreen soil might not be a good idea.
+But first, let’s go over the reasons why reusing microgreen soil might not be a good idea.

 Reasons We Thought Reusing Microgreen Soil Wouldn’t Work